-Check your posture.
+Pay attention to the position of the feet.
 Do not run on your heels.
 If you run fast, run on the balls of your feet.

 Avoid overstriding because it costs you too much energy and reduces your efficiency.
 You should land your feet just below the knee, slightly in front of your center of gravity.
 This maintains torque and helps avoid braking.
 Likewise, your knee is protected, and the muscles and tendons in your leg allow you to cushion the impact of landing.